BOOKINGS ARE ESSENTIAL

 The Pinnacle climb is a high risk and extreme activity therefore the Park offers it only as a 3 days 2 nights trip.

-The first day includes a boat ride on the Melinau River for 1–2 hours visiting Batu Bungan, the Penan Longhouse along the way.
-The group will also stop for Wind and Clearwater Cave tour (which is optional and if you are not doing the tour then you will need to wait for anyone who is) before continuing to Kuala Litut which is the beginning of the 9km walking trail to Camp 5.
+The first day includes a boat ride on the Melinau River for 1–2 hours visiting Clearwater Cave tour (which is optional (additional RM30pp) and if you are not doing the tour then you will need to wait for anyone who is) before continuing to Kuala Litut which is the beginning of the 9km walking trail to Camp 5.

-Camp 5 has 5 bedrooms which sleeps up to 10 people each on raised timber platforms with a roof and half walls, NO windows, NO doors and NO insect screens.
+Camp 5 has 5 bedrooms built on raised timber platforms with a roof and half walls, NO windows, NO doors and NO insect screens.